About The British Comedy Guide

 We'd like to thank you for visiting The British Comedy Guide.
 We hope you find our site useful and interesting, and will come back as we continue to add new features.

-If you have any comments, questions or feedback do please get in touch
+If you have any comments, questions, corrections or feedback do please get in touch

-The British Comedy Guide started life in 2003 as a small website called The British Sitcom Guide.
-Back then we consisted of just a few brief amateur pages about Fawlty Towers, Blackadder and a few other sitcoms.
-In the decade since, and with the help of numerous contributors, it has grown into the beast you see before you now.
+The British Comedy Guide started life in 2003 as a small website called The British Sitcom Guide, consisting of a few brief pages about key sitcoms such as Fawlty Towers and Blackadder.
+The site has grown in the decade since, becoming the most-visited website in the world about British comedy.

 This is a geeky section for those that wish to use RSS to follow what we're up to...